BayaderJ/The-Secure-Automated-Landing-Zone/README.md

 The entire landing zone utilizes a complete workflow managed by Google Cloud Build:

-* **The Trigger:** Any code change or infrastructure adjustment pushed to the `main` branch on GitHub automatically signals a webhook that starts a Cloud Build execution.
+* **The Trigger:** Any code change or infrastructure adjustment pushed to the `main` branch on GitHub automatically starts a Cloud Build execution.
-* **The Identity:** The pipeline runs under the project's **Compute Engine default service account**, which has been granted explicit IAM permissions (`Compute Admin`, `Cloud SQL Admin`, `Secret Manager Secret Accessor`, and `Service Networking Admin`) to execute code on behalf of the project safely.

 * **The State Storage:** The initialization step automatically checks for and manages an isolated GCS backend bucket (`$PROJECT_ID-terraform-state-lz`) to securely store and maintain the global Terraform state file locks.